-- Having high consumption of meat, seafood, food high in fructose (sugar) and sweetened soft drink can increase the risk of gout.
+- Avoid high consumption of meat, seafood, food high in fructose (sugar), and sweetened soft drinks as they can increase the risk of gout.

-- Look into avoiding/reducing food with high levels of purines (which will be broken down and contribute to high levels of uric acid).
+- Avoid or reduce consumption of food with high levels of purines.
 Some examples of high purine food are meat (liver and kidney) and seafood (anchovies and sardine).